open-component-model/ocm-k8s-toolkit/docs/adr/replication.md

 Possible consequences:
 * It has to be evaluated, whether we want to store a certain specific configuration, which a transfer operation was executed with, and which does not contain sensitive infomation, like e.g. the transfer options, in a human readable form in the status as part of the Replication's history.
 The latter would simplify support and problem analysis by an SRE.
 For transfer options this is addressed in https://github.com/open-component-model/ocm-project/issues/355.

-## Problem 8: Should a Replication resource support several target OCMRepository resources?
+## Problem 8: Should a Replication resource support several target Repository resources?

 Options:
-* Option 1: No, one Replication resource referrs to exactly one target OCMRepository resource.
+* Option 1: No, one Replication resource referrs to exactly one target Repository resource.
 * Option 2: Yes, one Replication resource should be able to control replication to several target repositories, e.g. if there is a need to distribute a Component across several locations.

 Proposed solution:
 * Option 1, because it is easier to understand and to keep track of.
 This also corresponds to how the OCM CLI is currently working.
-It is easy to set up several sets of resources (Replication + OCMRepository) to enable distribution to several locations.
+It is easy to set up several sets of resources (Replication + Repository) to enable distribution to several locations.
 On the other hand, if there will be customer demand, we can always create a "ReplicationSet" later on that can deal with multiple targets.